 Unless you’ve been living under a rock for the past decade, you likely have some type of mobile device.
-Be it a smartphone, a tablet, or a laptop, you know that mobile technology has grown by leaps and bounds as of recent, but what you might not know is that mobile technology is quickly becoming the go-to solution for fleet managers across the country.
+Be it a smartphone, a tablet, or a laptop, you know that mobile technology has grown by leaps and bounds recently, but what you might not know is that mobile technology is quickly becoming the go-to solution for fleet managers across the country.
 Combined with cloud computing, mobile technology offers a wide variety of options for fleet managers, dispatchers, drivers, and other staff to quickly and efficiently handle tasks from routing to billing.

 It’s Like Having a Mini Computer in Your Pocket

 Mobile devices today are so powerful that most of them have the same processing power as computers from a few years ago.
 The advantage to that is, however, that software is so streamlined today that this amount of processing power is more than enough to run all kinds of apps.
 As a result, today’s mobile devices can be used for a variety of business purposes in the trucking industry.
-From something as simple as taking a picture of billing paperwork to be sent back to the office all the way up to receiving live traffic updates, mobile devices are quickly replacing desktop products, and some fleet managers have chosen to use mobile exclusively.
+From something as simple as taking a picture of billing paperwork to be sent back to the office all the way up to receive live traffic updates, mobile devices are quickly replacing desktop products, and some fleet managers have chosen to use mobile exclusively.

 How Cloud Computing Factors In